zokradonh/kopano-docker/README.md

 ***WARNING***

 The built image includes your subscription key!
 Do not push this image to any public registry like e.g. https://hub.docker.com!

+### What if I want to use a different front facing proxy than the one in docker-compose?
+Or just some part of the compose file?

+While using kweb is recommended, this is of course possible.

+- The `kopano_webapp` image is accessible on port 80 and serves the WebApp both on `/` and `/webapp`.
+- The `kopano_zpush` image is accessible on port 80 and serves Z-Push on `/Microsoft-Server-ActiveSync` (additional urls may be needed in the future see #39).

 ### I want to use these Docker images outside of an evaluation environment.
 What do I need to adjust to make this possible?